 - 1. Select Graph1 in the Label Editor under Identified_Graphs. - 2.
-Activate Select Single and press CTRL while clicking on the closest node of Graph0 in the 3D viewer. - 3.
-Select Connect Selected to connect the graph. - 4.
+Activate Select a single node, edge or point in the toolbar and press CTRL while clicking on the closest node of Graph0 in the 3D viewer. - 3.
+Select Connect selected nodes, edges and points in the toolbar to connect the graph. - 4.
 Click Identify Graphs again.
 At this point, you should have only one graph. - 5.
 Click Identify Loops to get another label group Identified Loops. - 6.
 Under Identified_Loops, select Loop2 and remove it by clicking Delete selected nodes, edges and points.
 Note that a segment is defined by two nodes.
 Therefore, when you remove a node the associated segment will also be removed.
 Hence the Identified_Loops contains the looping segments, but not the nodes connecting them.
 However, this may produce isolated points that can be removed by Delete selected nodes, edges and points.